Emergency and accessibility notices

 Information and tours

 Want to go on a public tour or ask a question?
-Check in with the officer of the Legislative Security Service at the main entrance.
+Check in with the officer of the Legislative Protective Service at the main entrance.
 They will put you in contact with an Information Officer who can help you.
 The main entrance is on the south side of the building.
 It faces University Avenue.
 Drop by the information desk in the lobby to learn about tours, visiting options, and services at the Legislative Assembly.